Ambassador Earl Anthony Wayne

 From 1996-2000, Wayne was the Principal Deputy Assistant Secretary of State for European Affairs (EUR) (1997-2000) and as Deputy Assistant Secretary for Europe and Canada (1996-97).
 Wayne’s responsibilities included relations with the European Union, OECD, G8, economic and global issues, restitution of Nazi-seized assets, bureau management, public affairs, and U.S.-Canada relations (1996-97 only).
 He oversaw the organization of U.S.-EU summits every six months fostering a wide-range of transatlantic cooperation.
 Wayne played a key role in building G8 consensus on managing the situation surrounding Kosovo and in organizing and guiding the 1999 Stability Pact Summit in Sarajevo.

-Wayne has received various honors.
+Wayne received various honors.
 In 2017, he was awarded the Director General’s Cup for the Foreign Service.
 In 2015, he was awarded the Order of the Aztec Eagle, the highest order granted to foreigners, by Mexico’s President and Foreign Secretary.
 Also in 2015, Wayne received the State Department’s Charles Cobb Award for Initiative and Success in Trade Development and was presented the International House “Global Ambassador of Peace and Public Service” award by the Chancellor of the University of California, Berkeley.
 In 2012, Wayne received a Presidential Meritorious Service Award and, in 2011, the Secretary of Defense Medal for Meritorious Civilian Service, both for work in Afghanistan.
 In 2010, Wayne was confirmed by the Senate as a Career Ambassador.
 That year he also received the Cordell Hull Award for Economic Achievement by Senior Officers for work in Afghanistan.
 In 2008, he was given the Paul Wellstone Anti-Slavery Ambassador of the Year Award for work in Argentina.
 In 2005, Wayne received the Department of State’s Distinguished Honor Award and a Presidential Meritorious Service Award for work as EB Assistant Secretary.
-He received a Presidential Distinguished Service Award for work related to Kosovo and Southwest Europe in 2001.
+He received a Presidential Distinguished Service Award for work on Kosovo and Southwest Europe in 2001.

-Wayne has an MPA from the JFK School of Government, Harvard University (1984), an MA from Princeton University (1975), an MA from Stanford University (1973), and a BA is from the University of California, Berkeley (1972).
-Born and raised in California, Wayne has been married for over forty years and is blessed with children and grandchildren.
+Education: Wayne has an MPA from the JFK School of Government, Harvard University (1984), an MA from Princeton University (1975), an MA from Stanford University (1973), and a BA is from the University of California, Berkeley (1972).